 My primary research interests are in physics simulations for computer graphics.
-I currently develop yarn-level simulations to animate clothing, and I used to numerically simulate sound for computer animations.
+I develop topology certificates for yarn-level clothing animations, and I used to numerically simulate sound for computer animations.

 I was formerly a full-time software engineer at Microsoft, where I worked on the Office Graphics (PowerPoint, Word, Excel) team.
 I graduated in 2015 with an AB in Physics from Princeton University, where I was advised by Jason Fleischer.
 I have also worked on research projects at Columbia University, the Princeton Plasma Physics Lab, Adobe Research, and the Toyota Research Institute.

 Outside of work, I also enjoy board games, bridge, hiking, Star Trek, and food.

 We propose a physically based, multi-scale reduced simulation method to synthesize nonlinear thin-shell sounds.
 We first split nonlinear vibrations into two scales, with a small low-frequency part simulated in a fully nonlinear way, and a high-frequency part containing many more modes approximated through time-varying linearization.
 This allows us to capture interesting nonlinearities in the shells’ deformation, tens of times faster than previous approaches.
 Furthermore, we propose a method that enriches simulated sounds with wave turbulent sound details through a phenomenological diffusion model in the frequency domain, and thereby sidestep the expensive simulation of chaotic high-frequency dynamics.
 We show several examples of our simulations, illustrating the efficiency and realism of our model.